tebelorg/Tmail/README.md

 # Pipeline
 Feature|Details
 :-----:|:------
-Enhancements|improve logic and data management
+Add PHPMailer|allow attachments, and mailing on Windows New Endpoints|for REST API service calls to webservices Enhancements|improve decision-making and data management
-New Endpoints|beyond email, web automation, JSON

 # License
 TA.Mail is open-source software released under the MIT license